-- We say that a matching protocol is strong if any party can learn only: P, any information that can be derived from P and this party's input to the protocol, the size of the other party's input, and nothing else; otherwise the protocol is weak with respect to the additional information learnable. - We define a matching protocol to be unspoofable if it returns \perp or $Q \cap A \cap B$ for all spoofed Q. Otherwise it is spoofable. - We say that a matching protocol is symmetric if both parties will know the same information at any point in the protocol.
+- We define a matching protocol to be unspoofable if it returns ⊥ or Q ∩ A ∩ B for all spoofed Q. Otherwise it is spoofable. - We say that a matching protocol is strong if any party can learn only: P, any information that can be derived from P, and this party's input to the protocol, and nothing else; otherwise the protocol is weak with respect to the additional information learnable. - We say that a matching protocol is symmetric if both parties will know the same information at any point in the protocol.
 Otherwise it is asymmetric.

 For each of these three dimensions, a bit more discussion is merited.
 We begin with the strong/weak dichotomy.
 After executing a protocol, a party can derive information by computing functions over its input to the protocol and the protocol's output.
 An example of such derived information is that a party can learn something about what is not in the other party's set, by examining its input and the query result.
-Since any information that can be computed in this way is an unavoidable consequence of matching, we use P to denote both P and the derived information throughout our paper.
-Note that weak protocols correspond to the notion of semi-honesty listed above --- weak protocols allow additional information to be leaked, and only make sense when we put additional restrictions on the parties - typically, that they be semi-honest.
+Since any information that can be computed in this way is an unavoidable consequence of matching, we use Pto denote both P and the derived information throughout our paper.
+Note that weak protocols correspond to the notion of semi-honesty listed above - weak protocols allow additional information to be leaked, and only make sense when we put additional restrictions on the parties - typically, that they be semi-honest.
 In contrast, strong protocols allow malicious parties to exchange messages.
-Note that we allow the size of a party's input to be leaked; the program of each party in a protocol for computing a desired function must either depend only on the length of the party's input or obtain information on the counterpart's input length [Goldreich, 2002].
+Note further that we could define a variety of levels of weak protocols.
+For example, we define a size leaking weak protocol to be one in which the only information leaked is P, the size of A and B, and information that can be derived from these and a party's input.
+These size leaking weak protocols will be used later in this paper.